Fact-Checked

 For someone retiring at 65 and living to 90, inflation can dramatically change lifestyle affordability.

-This is why high-quality retirement planning advice must incorporate inflation modelling.
+This is why effective retirement strategies must incorporate inflation modelling.

 Without accounting for inflation, projections can be misleading and overly optimistic.